Month to Month Guide (1)

 • Banff Mountain Film Festival

 Transitional October is a favourite month for Bow Valley locals.
 It’s “officially” okay to start getting excited about skiing, yet shoulder season weather often clings on to the remnants of summer for a couple of last hikes and bikes.
 October is typically a quiet month offering plenty of room to roam and explore our mountain playground.
-And keep your eyes peeled for the ultimate winter inspo – Banff Mountain Film Festival!
-The festival kicks off their world tour from the heart of the Canadian Rockies.
+And keep your eyes peeled for the ultimate winter inspo - Banff Mountain Film Festival!
+The festival kicks off its world tour from the heart of the Canadian Rockies.
 But it’s chock full of flicks, books, events, and community camaraderie to amp up your excitement for all things winter.

 COME FOR

-• First season corduroy laps at all SkiBig3 resorts
+• First-season corduroy laps at all SkiBig3 resorts

 • Pre-holiday relaxation